chbeu/chbeu.github.io/content/talks/pd16_tec25/index.md

 ---

 The workshop titled "Algorithms of inequality?
-Gender, discrimination and power in AI" was organized by the Austrian Federal Ministry of Women, Science and Research (BMFWF), as part of the "Technology Talks Austria 2025" (TEC25) event organized by AIT Austrian Institute of Technology.
+Gender, discrimination and power in AI" was organized by the Austrian Federal Ministry of Women, Science and Research (BMFWF), as part of the "Technology Talks Austria 2025" (TEC25) event, organized by AIT Austrian Institute of Technology.
 The welcome address was delivered by Federal Minister Eva-Maria Holzleitner.
 The panel discussion was moderated by Elka Xharo.